najain/COVID-19-PooledTesting/README.md

                         probability that someone who is sick will test positive
-  --visualize           draws the final social network for the last simulation --plot                draws the graphs of the simulations --verbose             adds additional logging --p_init_sick P_INIT_SICK
+  --visualize           draws the final social network for the last simulation --plot                draws the graphs of the simulations.
+Set --load_dir to
+                        provide directory to load from --verbose             adds additional logging --p_init_sick P_INIT_SICK
                         proportion of the population to seed as sick at